-This is Your Guide to Becoming the Wine Connoisseur You Wish You Were
+This is Your Beginners Guide to Becoming a Wine Expert

 If you want to learn the basics needed to survive your next office party, wine tasting, or a date with a wine snob, you’ve come to the right place.

 If you’ve stumbled on this page wanting to know the difference between a Pinot and a Cabernet, don’t worry.
 When we’re done here, you’ll know more than just their color and that they taste like grapes.
 (Spoiler…grapes are the key ingredient)